 The IRS and state tax agencies publish annual tables to determine the amount of tax that has to be withheld from each paycheck depending on employees’ gross wages, filing status, the number of withholding allowances and pay frequency.

 Social Security and Medicare taxes have specific rates and thresholds.
 For 2019, the Social Security tax rate is 6.2% on the first $132,900 of wages paid.
 The Medicare tax rate is 1.45% on the first $200,000 of wages, plus an additional 0.9% for wages above $200,000.

 Federal income tax is determined by the Form W-4 that an employee submits, showing their filing status and their number of exemptions.
 For state income tax withholding, a similar table is produced annually by each state to determine how much state income tax should be withheld from each employee’s paycheck.Find out what guidelines to follow when collecting, filing and remitting payroll taxes and ensure compliance with federal and state laws and regulations by following this detailed guide.

 Payroll Tax Penalties

-The three components that ensure correct filing of payroll taxes are paying them timely, in the correct amount and in the correct manner.
+The three components that ensure correct filing of payroll taxes are paying them timely, in the correct amount, and in the correct manner.
 Failure to comply with any of these components leads to severe payroll tax penalties.
 According to the IRS, employers who do not follow employment tax laws can be subject to civil and criminal sanctions.

-In case of late deposits, payroll tax penalties rate depends on the number of calendar days a deposit is late starting from the due date of the deposit.
+In case of late deposits, the payroll tax penalties rate depends on the number of calendar days a deposit is late starting from the due date of the deposit.
 For liability amounts not properly or timely deposited, the penalty rates are:

 - 2 percent for deposits 1–5 days late,